 - Line kitchen catcher with paper liner, cardboard, paper towel, newspaper or egg cartons

-- Sprinkle a small amount of vinegar or baking soda
+- Sprinkle in a small amount of vinegar or baking soda

 - Keep lid closed